 Profile: Comcast Corp (CMCSA.O)

 Comcast Corporation, incorporated on December 7, 2001, is a media and technology company.
-The Company's primary businesses include Comcast Cable and NBCUniversal.
-The Company's Comcast Cable business operates through Cable Communications segment.
-The Company's NBCUniversal business consists of four segments, which include Cable Networks, Broadcast Television, Filmed Entertainment and Theme Parks.
-The Company's other business interests consists of Comcast Spectacor, which owns the Philadelphia Flyers, and the Wells Fargo Center arena in Philadelphia, Pennsylvania, and operates from arena management-related businesses.
+The Company has two primary businesses: Comcast Cable and NBCUniversal.
+The Company's Comcast Cable business operates in the Cable Communications segment.
+Its NBCUniversal business operates in four business segments: Cable Networks, Broadcast Television, Filmed Entertainment and Theme Parks (collectively, the NBCUniversal segments).
+Its other business interests consist primarily of Comcast Spectacor, which owns the Philadelphia Flyers and the Wells Fargo Center arena in Philadelphia, Pennsylvania and operates arena management-related businesses.

-The Company's Cable Networks segment consists of a portfolio of national cable networks that provides a range of entertainment, news and information, and sports content; its regional sports and news networks; its international cable networks, and its cable television production operations.
-The Company also owns various digital media properties, which include brand-aligned Websites.
-As of December 31, 2016, its regional sports and news networks serves approximately 30 million subscribers across the United States, including key markets, such as Baltimore/Washington, Boston, Chicago, Philadelphia, Portland, Sacramento and San Francisco.
-The Company markets and distributes its cable network programming in the United States and internationally to multichannel video providers, as well as to subscription video on demand services.
+The Company's Cable Networks segment consists of a portfolio of national cable networks that provide a range of entertainment, news and information, and sports content, its regional sports and news networks, its international cable networks, and its cable television studio production operations.
+The Company also owns related digital media properties, which primarily include brand-aligned Websites.
+As of December 31, 2016, its regional sports and news networks together served over 27 million households across the United States, including various markets, such as Baltimore/Washington, Boston, Chicago, Philadelphia, Portland, Sacramento and San Francisco.
+The Company markets and distributes its cable network programing in the United States and internationally to traditional and virtual multichannel video providers, as well as to subscription video on demand services.
 Its cable networks produce their own programs or acquire the rights to programing from third parties, including sports programing rights.
 Its cable television studio production operations identify, develop and produce original content for its cable networks and third parties.
 The Company licenses this content to cable networks, broadcast networks and subscription video on demand service.

-The Company's Filmed Entertainment segment produces, acquires, markets and distributes both, live-action and animated filmed entertainment across the world.
-The Company also develops, produces and licenses live stage plays.
-The Company produces films on its own and jointly with other studios or production companies, as well as with other entities.
+The Company's Filmed Entertainment segment primarily produces, acquires, markets and distributes filmed entertainment across the world, and it also develops, produces and licenses live stage plays.
+The Company produces films both on its own and jointly with other studios or production companies, as well as with other entities.
 Its films are produced primarily under the Universal Pictures, Illumination and Focus Features names, and DreamWorks Animation.
 Its films are marketed and distributed across the world primarily through its own marketing and distribution operations.
-Its content includes theatrical films and direct-to-video titles and its film library, which consists approximately 5,000 titles in a range of genres.
+Its content includes theatrical films and direct-to-video movies.
+As of December 31, 2016, its film library consisted of over 5,000 movies in a range of genres.

-The Company competes with DISH Network Corporation, AT&T Corp., CenturyLink, Frontier, Verizon Communications Inc., Google and Skype.
+The Company competes with AT&T Inc., DISH Network Corporation, Verizon Communications Inc., CenturyLink, Inc., Time Warner Inc. and Frontier.